Challenges and Issues of Embedded Software Development

 Pace of Change

-For a few decades, technologies used for embedded systems were almost the same with some new higher capacity processor to come out once a year.
+For a few decades, technologies used for embedded software were almost the same with some new higher capacity processor to come out once a year.
 Then things eventually began speeding up.
 In the last 5 years, we witness fast development of emerging technologies including artificial intelligence.
 It creates a problem for developers, because available technologies are changing faster than they can get hold of them.

 Era of Embedded Software

 Despite the challenges and issues developers are facing on the way of transition from standalone to connected devices, they prove to find efficient solutions on the go.
-The difficulty is to learn new skills quick enough and keep them razor-sharp in the fast-paced world.
+The difficulty is to learn new skills quickly enough and keep them razor-sharp in the fast-paced world.

 Along with variability, configurability, extendibility, and changeability, the development of embedded solutions brings furthermore functionality into smart devices, which are now taken for granted.
+Their potential can be further enhanced with the 5G roll-out that brings the real-time insights as well as robust communication infrastructure crucial for embedded type of systems.

-Infopulse provides full-cycle embedded software development services and outsourcing, including firmware development, embedded software and hardware testing, and integration with third-party systems.
+Infopulse provides full-cycle embedded software development services and outsourcing, including firmware development, embedded software testing, and integration with third-party systems.
 Our embedded software engineers offer in-depth knowledge of C/C++ and other low-level programming languages to deliver only best-in-class embedded solutions for companies from Automotive, Hi-Tech, Manufacturing, Telecom, and other industries.